drshahizan/special-topic-data-engineering/project/proposal/DataSphere/Proposal_DataSphere.md

 </p>

 ## 🔎: Goals and Objectives
-The goal of this project is to identify and extract the subjective information from text data, such as opinions, attitudes, emotions, and feelings expressed by Malaysians about the government's latest initiative, Menu Rahmah.
+The goal of this project is to identify and extract the subjective information from text data, such as opinions, attitudes, emotions, and feelings expressed by people towards mental health.
 The objective of sentiment analysis is to classify the sentiment of the text as positive, negative, or neutral.
 This information can be used to understand the public opinion towards a specific product, service, brand, or event, and can be helpful in making informed decisions and improving customer satisfaction.
 It can also be useful in identifying potential issues or areas of improvement for businesses or organizations.

 Goals: